University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 Answer the questions in **bold** above.

-### Bayesean Trees with whole mitochondrian genomes
+### Bayesean Trees with whole mitochondrial genomes

 Produce a Bayesean tree for the whole mitochondrial genome of Marsupials.